njau-steven/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to print global variables
+Script to display local variable